 Content table

-But here’s the tricky plot twist: progesterone rises after ovulation irrespective of whether fertilization has occurred.
+But there’s a plot twist: Progesterone rises after ovulation irrespective of whether fertilization has occurred.
 This is why it can be hard to tell if your premenstrual symptoms (PMS) are a sign of early pregnancy or not.

-Keep reading though and you’ll get a much better understanding of what’s really going on in the luteal phase and what symptoms you can expect.
+Keep reading to get a much better understanding of what’s really going on in the luteal phase and what symptoms you can expect.

 - The luteal phase is the last phase of your menstrual cycle (coming after your ovulation).